ghc-proposals/ghc-proposals/proposals/0512-nofieldselectors-per-datatype.md

 This proposal is [discussed at this pull request](https://github.com/ghc-proposals/ghc-proposals/pull/512>).

-# `NoFieldSelector`s as a datatype annotation
+# `NoFieldSelector`s as a datatype and field annotation

 GHC recently implemented a feature `NoFieldSelectors` which disables generation of record fields on a per-module basis.
 The motivation for this is that `DuplicateRecordFields` and `OverloadedRecordDot` can now be used to access fields on a record in a way that permits sharing field names on records, and even allows polymorphism on the record in question.

-I propose that we allow `NoFieldSelectors` as datatype annotation.
+I propose that we allow a datatype and field level override of the module default.

 ## Motivation